eBaoCloud/eBaoCloud-Client/README.md

 The stored token should be updated with new one regularly, the recommended frequency is one day.

-The detailed samples please refer to [Demo project](https://github.com/eBaoCloud/eBaoCloud-dotNet-Client-Demo)
+Looking for more samples with details?
+Please refer to [Demo project](https://github.com/eBaoCloud/eBaoCloud-dotNet-Client-Demo)

 ### In Other Programming Languages